gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 #### Broker Diagram

-The **Broker Diagram** tab shows a visual representation of the Broker, its Addresses and Queue and any othe Broker that may be in the Cluster.
+The **Broker Diagram** tab shows a visual representation of the Broker, its Addresses and Queue and any other Broker that may be in the Cluster.
 You can choose which Nodes to show by clicking on the *Node Options* dropdown.

 Clicking on the node will also fetch up the Attributes of the MBean associated with the node.